kahlai/ansible-middleware-sandbox/README.md

 ## Ansible Middleware Demo

-This repository simulate the ansible playbook to install wildfly and configure wildly using jcliff
+This repository simulate the ansible playbook to install wildfly and configure wildfly using jcliff

 ## Requirements